hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 **Link**:[TssMessage.java](tss%2FTssMessage.java)

 ###### `TssShareId`
 **Description**: This class represents the unique identification of a share in the system.
-It a FieldElement, so it can be used as input in the polynomial.
+It contains a FieldElement that can be used as input in the polynomial.

 **Link**:[TssShareId.java](tss%2FTssShareId.java)